 Germany at a Glance: Welcome to Germany!

 Germany is a country of diverse landscapes and exciting cities.
-Its economy is the largest in Europe and the fifth largest in the world.
+Its economy is the largest in Europe and the fourth largest in the world.
 Many pioneering inventions come from Germany.
 Science and research have a long tradition and are highly valued today.
 Since opening its doors to immigrants in the 1960s, Germany has become a land of immigration.
 Germany is a cosmopolitan and tolerant country.

 by the Editors

 Germany lies at the heart of Europe.
 More than 80 million people live here – the most populous country in the European Union.
 Germany is one of the European Union's founding members and works to promote closer integration among the countries of Europe.